crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 ```

 !!! note
-    The keyword `return` is not necessary and methods will always return the result of executing the last line.
+    In the previous example, the use of the keyword `return` in method `adds_2` would be redundant since methods always return the evaluation of the last line.

 The following example illustrates the use of an _explicit_ and an _implicit_ `return`: